WebAssembly/design/AstSemantics.md

   * GetLocal - read the current value of a local variable
   * SetLocal - set the current value of a local variable

-The details of index space for local variables and their types needs clarification, e.g. whether locals with type int32 must be contiguous and separate from others, etc.
+The details of index space for local variables and their types needs clarification, e.g. whether locals with type Int32 and Int64 must be contiguous and separate from others, etc.

 ## Control flow structures